YetAnotherJonWilson/React-Wikipedia-Flashcard-Automator/README.md

 ## Next steps:
 - If the categories returned don't yield an appropriate result, allow the user to continue searching with the new categories for a better result.
--When the right list is found, allow the used to select it, and create a deck of flashcards, one card per each page title, with the page title as the front of the card, and the page extract on the back
+- When the right list is found, allow the used to select it, and create a deck of flashcards, one card per each page title, with the page title as the front of the card, and the page extract on the back
 - Then allow a user to edit the extract to highlight certain fields, and delete some text if the extract is very long.